konflux-ci/project-controller/README.md

   referring to may be changed.
 In both those cases, resources owned by the *ProjectDevelopmentStream* but not defined by the new template do not get deleted.

+## Troubleshooting

+* When a *ProjectDevelopmentStream* that refers to a *ProjectDevelopmentStreamTemplate* is created or modified, and the resources defined by the template fail to be created, the issues with the template application process may be seen by inspecting the Events associated with the *ProjectDevelopmentStream* object.
+The events can be seen by running the `kubectl describe` or `oc describe` commands on the *ProjectDevelopmentStream* resource.